Seimo/matomo/README.md

 ## Installation

-The following environment variables are also honored for configuring your Matomo instance:
+The following environment variables are used for configuring your Matomo instance:

 - `MARIADB_ROOT_PASSWORD`
 - `MARIADB_PASSWORD`